 Boards must ensure the following:

-Staff contacts TWC’s TAA Technical Assistance at TAA@twc.texas.gov immediately when an individual’s TAA program eligibility needs to be determined.
+Staff contacts TWC’s TAA Technical Assistance at TAA@twc.texas.gov immediately when an individual’s TAA program eligibility must be determined.
+An email is sent including customer TWIST ID and identifying information for the trade-certified company.

 If a waiver of the training requirement is granted, staff sends a copy of the waiver to TWC’s TAA Technical Assistance at TAA@twc.texas.gov.

-A training program for a Trade-certified worker from another state receives approval from the other state—routed through TWC’s TAA Technical Assistance—before the individual begins training.
+A training program for a Trade-certified worker from another state must receive approval from the other state—routed through TWC’s TAA Technical Assistance—before the individual begins training.

 B-304: Waiver of the Training Requirement